notasquid1938/UIUC-Deep-Web-Unofficial/README.md

 ## Welcome

-This is the repo for UIUC's Unofficial Dark Web page, intended for hosting on TOR.
+This is the repo for UIUC's Unofficial Dark Web page.
+Intended for hosting on TOR, however it can also be hosted on the clearnet if you want higher traffic and less privacy for users.

 uiuc2vjgvhjqbbuo37ckym4atsejqxxbr4lgacpmxbmnz2ka6wjeqdyd.onion

+## Website Architecture

+Uses MongoDB to store forum posts, replies, and live chat messages.
+Yes, this could probably be done better using an SQL database, but I'm very familiar with Mongo so it'll have to do.
+I invite anyone to rewrite all of this for an SQL database, preferably using Postgres, if you are so inclined.

 First, run the development server: